Ceremony (New Order song): New Order "Version 1" March 1981

-In March 6 of 1981, the first single of New Order and the first version of the song "Ceremony" was released by Factory Records (with the name FAC 33).
+On 6 March 1981, the first single of New Order and the first version of the song "Ceremony" was released by Factory Records (with the name FAC 33).
 Initially released as a 7" single, it was reissued as a 12" two months later.
 Martin Hannett (Joy Division's producer) produced the record and Peter Saville designed the sleeve artwork for both releases.

 The 7" record was issued in a stamped gold-bronze sleeve.
 The 12" sleeve was a completely separate design: gold typography on a green background.

 New Order "Version 2" September 1981

 In September 1981, "Ceremony" was re-released.
 Gillian Gilbert played guitar on this new recording just after she joined the band.
 Martin Hannett again produced the record.
 The single was re-issued as a 12" only, with the same catalogue number (FAC 33).
 The original is approximately 4:34 minutes in length while the re-recording is 4:23.
 The re-recorded version was used on all subsequent compilations until Singles in 2005, when the original March '81 recording was released on CD for the first time.

-There are differences in the recordings.
-Version 1 has a more "Joy Division sound", with throbbing bass, distorted guitar, spacey vocals, and solid drums also contributing a wash of cymbals.
-In Version 2 the bass is diminished, cymbals restrained, and the vocals are "drier".
-The guitar has a sound typical of that used on the album Movement.
-Drum hits in the opening verse are dramatically panned in the mix.
-There is a greater contrast between verse and chorus, with the latter sections reaching some of the emotional pitch of the original.
-In addition to the new recording of the A-side track, the B-side track "In a Lonely Place" was slightly remixed and added more synthetic "thunder" noises throughout the song.
-This alternate mix also appears on the second disc of Substance and subsequent compilations.

-The sleeve (pictured) was changed to a light cream with a vertical blue stripe, though with the same motif and typography as the original 12" single.
-After supply of the re-designed sleeve ran out, copies of the originally-designed sleeve were re-used.
-Accordingly, the two versions of the song were packaged indiscriminately in the original sleeve.
-However, the run-groove notation (phrases pressed onto the vinyl) differ according to the version.
-The original says "watching love grow forever", while the re-recording's etching says "this is why events unnerve me"; both phrases are excerpts from the lyrics of "Ceremony".
+The B-side of the reissued single featured an alternate mix of "In a Lonely Place", substantially similar but identifiable by different placement of its "digital thunderclaps".